anikitenko/mini-sftp-client/README.md

 ## Usage

-Once you navigate to http://127.0.0.1:[port you choose] you should see the following screen:
+Once you navigate to http://127.0.0.1:9000 you should see the following screen:

 [[https://github.com/anikitenko/mini-sftp-client/blob/master/doc-images/first-screen.png|alt=first screen]]